DavidPal/whitespace-format-rust/README.md

 ### Formatting options

-* `--add-new-line-marker-at-end-of-file` -- Add missing new line marker at end of each file.
+* `--add-new-line-marker-at-end-of-file` -- Add a new line marker at the end of the file if it is missing.
 * `--remove-new-line-marker-from-end-of-file` -- Remove all new line marker(s) from the end of each file.
-  This option is ignored when `--add-new-line-marker-at-end-of-file` is used.
+  This option conflicts with `--add-new-line-marker-at-end-of-file`.
-  Empty lines at the end of the file are removed.
+  This option implies `--remove-trailing-empty-lines` option, i.e., all empty lines at the end of the file are removed.
 * `--normalize-new-line-markers` -- Make new line markers consistent in each file by replacing `\r\n`, `\n`, and `\r` with a consistent new line marker.
 * `--remove-trailing-whitespace` -- Remove whitespace at the end of each line.